tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

  where  $\mathbf{W_L, W_R, W_O}$  and  $\mathbf{W_V}$  are weights applied to respective input vectors and output vectors.

-It is Bootle et al. who first expressed _arithmetic circuit satisfiability_ in terms of the _Hadamard relation_ and linear constraints (see [10.]).
-In their definition, the above linear constraints is written without as:
+Note that it is Bootle et al. who first expressed _arithmetic circuit satisfiability_ in terms of the _Hadamard relation_ and linear constraints (see [10.]).
+In their definition, the above linear constraints are written as:

   $\mathbf{W_L\cdot {\large a_L}  +  W_R\cdot {\large a_R}  +  W_O\cdot {\large a_O } =  c } $.